 Within our project support team, we have experienced marine industry advisors with an established network of contacts.
 They understand exactly what business support and assistance you need to develop your project to its full potential and can guide and advise you at every stage of your marine innovation.

-Through Marine-i you can access the world-leading network of thought leaders and marine research facilities at University of Exeter and Plymouth University.
+Through Marine-i you can access the world-leading network of thought leaders and marine research facilities at University of Exeter and University of Plymouth.
 Dedicated Business Research Fellows and post-graduate level research staff are available to support marine businesses in areas of research, testing and evaluation, working within or alongside businesses.

 Take advantage of the specialist expertise of Research Fellows in Electrical, Mechanical, Ocean Science and Technology.